-This solicitation has revised to incorporate revised descriptions of the programmatic areas that are eligible for support.
+This solicitation has been revised to incorporate revised descriptions of the programmatic areas that are eligible for support as well as to add a new programmatic area (Research Methods).

 A description of how to report the public release of data from previously funded projects in the "Results from Prior NSF Support" section has been updated.